Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/indoor-cat-exercise-ideas-for-lazy-cats.md

 Your participation dramatically increases exercise effectiveness compared to leaving toys out alone.

-**Schedule regular sessions**âideally twice daily for 10-15 minutes each. **Consistency matters** more than duration; brief daily sessions outperform sporadic marathon play. **Pre-meal timing** works best since it mimics natural hunting-then-eating patterns.
+**Schedule regular sessions**—ideally twice daily for 10-15 minutes each. **Consistency matters** more than duration; brief daily sessions outperform sporadic marathon play. **Pre-meal timing** works best since it mimics natural hunting-then-eating patterns.

 **End on a positive note** with a successful capture your cat can "kill."
 Follow with a small treat or meal to complete the hunting sequence.
 This satisfaction loop reinforces willingness to play next time.